nithinphilips/bbwifimusicsync/albacore/README.md

 CLDC and MIDLET apps can have multiple entry points, with different icons etc.
 If your app has only one entry point, you can set any property available in the EntryPoint class directly on the RapcManifest class.
-For additional entry points, create the necessary EntryPoint objects and either set or push into the `entry_points` property.
+For additional entry points, create the necessary EntryPoint objects and set the `entry_points` property.

 Example: